-The Championship blends short sprint races with longer endurance races, including this year the 31st running of the CITROEN Classic 2CV 24 Hour Race at Snetterton, August 27-29, as part of the Citroen Weekend.
-The 2CV Championship is anything but dull.
+The Championship blends short sprint races with a day-long endurance finale – CITROEN Classic 2CV 24 Hour Race at Snetterton – and is anything but dull.

 For fans of all things MG, the Lancaster Insurance MG Owners Club Championship is a haven for enthusiasts as it pits all models from a variety of decades against each other at the same time.

 Considered to be one of the biggest one-make car clubs in the world with more than 35,000 members, the MG Owners Club launched the championship in 1981 and with help from the British Automobile Racing Club, it has grown exponentially.